keith-turner/ecoji/README.md

 | base64 | 64K             | 88K              |             0    |
 | ecoji  | 64K             | 210K             |             9    |

 Then Turner's Law was applied to the data.
-If your memory if fuzzy, below is a reminder
+If your memory is fuzzy, below is a reminder

 ```
 Turner's Law = outputSize / inputSize * warmFuzzies